ChristianWare/JW-Redesign/README.md

   };
 }
 ```

 ###### Advantages of getServerSideProps( )

-Using GetServerSideProps anyone to improve thier SEO, since the data is rendered before it reaches the client.
+Using GetServerSideProps anyone to improve their SEO, since the data is rendered before it reaches the client.

 The data is refreshed every time the user loads the page, allowing them to view the updated information at all times.

 ## Who Would Benefit

-Anyone can benfit from using Vercel.
-If you are a developer who has as website for themselves, or for clients that have businesses that need to have good SEO, then Vercel is great for hosting Static Sites that are available on ther server.
-They are also good for websites that provides information that gets updated often, like an ecommerce site, or a stock data site.
+Anyone can benefit from using Vercel.
+If you are a developer who has as website for themselves, or for clients that have businesses that need to have good SEO, then Vercel is great for hosting Static Sites that are available on the server.
+They are also good for websites that provides information that gets updated often, like an e-commerce site, or a stock data site.

 Vercel makes it easy for Developers to build, preview, and ship fast loading websites.
 They can push code to Github and get a site running in minutes.
 Plus, Vercel is backed by a smart CDN that helps static sites load fas, and ensures that sites are always live.

 If you are a business with a Software Engineering or Development team, then Vercel will work great for you as well.
 They have:

-* easily scalable websites and cloud services
+- easily scalable websites and cloud services
-* Seamless integration with Github
+- Seamless integration with Github
-* Faster website development compared to other options
+- Faster website development compared to other options

 Overall, anyone who needs a static website to promote their business, or a complex web app with constantly changing data, will be thrilled to use Vercel.

 ## Thank You

 Thank you for taking the time to view my project, I hope you enjoyed it!
+Please give it a star.